josepablocam/transfer/README.md

 `transfer` collects such snippets and organizes them into a graph database, where nodes are database columns, library functions, or extracted code snippets, and edges are relationships such as defines, uses, calls, or wrangles for (more detail below).

+The snippets are focused on code that modifies an existing column or derives a new column.

 # Installation
 The easiest way to install `transfer` is through a docker container.